3100, Accessibility

 For more information, see Adolescent Health – A Guide for Providers.

-As outlined in the HHSC Uniform Terms and Conditions – Grant Version 2.16, HHSC grantees must comply with state and federal anti-discrimination laws, including but not limited to:
+HHSC grantees must comply with state and federal anti-discrimination laws outlined in the HHSC Uniform Terms and Conditions – Grant Version 2.16.
+This includes but is not limited to:

-More information about nondiscrimination laws and regulations can be found on the HHSC Civil Rights Office page.
+Find more information about nondiscrimination laws and regulations on the HHSC Civil Rights Office page.

-Grantees that provide direct services to clients must display certain HHS posters related to civil rights.
-The posters should be displayed in areas where clients and the public can easily see them, such as lobbies, waiting rooms, front reception desks and locations where people apply for and receive HHS services.
+Grantees that provide direct services to clients must display certain HHS posters about civil rights.
+Display the posters in areas where clients and the public can easily see them, such as lobbies, waiting rooms, front reception desks and locations where people apply for and receive HHS services.
 The following posters are required:

-Never deny a qualifying person services due to an inability to pay.
+A grantee must never deny services to an eligible client due to an inability to pay.

 Grantees have the right to terminate services to a client if: